craigmcdonald/fxdemo/README.md

 ```
 Frgnt::Store.list
 ```
-Return the exchange rate (as a Float) between a base and counter currency:
+Get the exchange rate (as a `Float`) between a base and counter currency:
 ```
 Frgnt::Exchange.at(Date.today,'USD','GBP')
 ```
+1. The method will either accept a `Date` or a string that parses to a valid date (e.g. '2001-01-01').
+2. The 2nd and 3rd args need to be valid ISO 4217 codes (e.g. 'USD' or 'GBP').
-Passing true at the end of the args will force the method to recurse until it finds a valid date (useful for weekends, etc).
+3. Passing true at the end of the args will force the method to recurse until it finds a valid date (useful for weekends, etc).
 By default it will try 10 previous dates (although this can be overriden by passing in an integer other than 10), e.g.:
 ```
 Frgnt::Exchange.at(Date.today,'USD','GBP',true,42)
 ```

 # Demo App
+The demo app uses Sinatra and React (which is not a combination I'd thought of doing before, but I'd previously come across a gem that attempted to meld the two and I figured I may was well try it since React and Rails is now all the rage).
+It has a few rough edges, specifically around Server-Side Rendering, which was the basic motivation for trying this in the first place.
+However, the concept is (fairly) sound.

 ## Prerequisites